 1 + 1/4 cup of water

 1/2 + 1/3 cup of unsweetened organic oat milk

 Salt, Madagascar pepper

-If you have a soup maker: Put all the ingredients in it (except the 8 chestnuts for decoration and the roasted hazelnuts), meaning the squash emptied and cut into small cubes, the rest of the chestnuts, the liquids, and the spices.
-Bake at 212°F (boiling point) for 15 min.
-Mix for 30 seconds or a little more, depending on the power of your device, and we meet for the rest of the training.
+If you have a soup maker: Put all the ingredients in it (except the chestnuts and the roasted hazelnuts), meaning the squash emptied and cut into small cubes, the liquids, and the spices.
+Cook at 212°F (boiling point) for 15 min.
+Add the chestnuts (minus the ones for the decoration), mix for 30 seconds or a little more, depending on the power of your device, and we meet for the rest of the recipe.